What is SOC 2 Compliance? A Beginner's Guide

 Steps to Achieving Compliance

-Understanding the five Trust Services Categories is essential in shaping your company’s security practices.
-We go in depth to all five below but only security is required for SOC 2.
+Understanding the five Trust Services Criteria (TSC) is essential to shaping your company’s security practices.
+We describe all five below, though only security is required for SOC 2.
 However, many companies will opt to include other categories in their scope depending on their industry and the types of data they process.

 No matter which criteria you’re evaluating, auditors will look at how effectively your controls are operating, how quickly you respond to risks or incidents, and how clearly you communicate about risks, changes, and priorities within your organization.